r-vis/r-vis.github.io/doc/home/simulation-code/index.md

 # R-Vis Simulation Code

 R-Vis supports use of simulations coded in a single .R file.
-Code must conform to one of two layout types.
+Code must conform to one of two layout types:

 * [Executive Function](#executive-function)